Optimal Execution in a Multiplayer Model of Transient Price Impact: Abstract

 \section{Abstract}

-Trading algorithms executing large orders are susceptible to exploitation by order anticipation strategies.
+Trading algorithms that execute large orders are susceptible to exploitation by order anticipation strategies.
 This paper studies the influence of order anticipation strategies in a multi-investor model of optimal execution under transient price impact.
 Existence and unique\-ness of a Nash equilibrium is established under the assumption that trading incurs quadratic transaction costs.
 A closed-form re\-pre\-sen\-ta\-tion of the Nash equilibrium is derived for exponential decay kernels.
-With this representation, it is shown that while order anticipation strategies raise the execution costs of a large order significantly, they typically do not cause price overshooting in the sense of \cite{Brunnermeier2005}.
+With this representation, it is shown that while order anticipation strategies raise the execution costs of a large order significantly, they typically do not cause price overshooting in the sense of Brunnermeier and Pedersen.

-The microstructure of financial markets has received much attention in recent years.
+The microstructure of financial markets has received much attention.
 Advances in economic and mathematical theory have made it possible to drop the assumption of ``perfect'' financial markets, where trading is frictionless and liquidity infinite.
 At the same time, the rise of high-speed algorithmic trading makes it increasingly important for investors and regulators to understand market microstructure and be aware of the influence that transaction costs and liquidity have on the profitability of trading strategies and on the stability of financial markets.

 Liquidity is particularly relevant for investors who must buy or sell large amounts of a financial asset over a relatively short period of time.
 Trading large amounts in one piece can be prohibitively expensive or even impossible.
-For large US stocks, the total volume of orders available in the limit order book at any given time is only about 1\% of traded daily volume \citep[p.~19]{Bouchaud2009}.
-Hence a large order is usually split into smaller so-called child orders that are executed over the given time period.
+For large US stocks, the total volume of orders available in the limit order book at any given time is only about 1\% of daily trade volume \citep[p.~19]{Bouchaud2009}.
+Hence a large order must usually be split into so-called child orders that are executed over the given time period.